Razeer123/iOS-Apps/Moonshot/README.md

 # Moonshot for iOS 🌝

 Moonshot is a simple, multi-view iOS app made using SwiftUI framework.
-It's mainly and educational app that collects information about every moon landing that occurred in the history of humanity.
+It's mainly and educational app that collects information about every moon mission that occurred in the history of humanity.
 After selecting one of the missions, the user is presented some information about it including badge, description and crew.
 After clicking on a given astronaut next view appears with information about him and missions he took part in.
 The commander of each mission is marked in an explicit way.